s3rvac/ssdeep-rs/README.md

 ## Usage

-To compute the fuzzy hash of a given buffer, use the `hash()` function:
+To compute the fuzzy hash of given bytes, use the `hash()` function:
 ```rust
 extern crate ssdeep;